-Each update of the display shall be based on recorded and processed statistical data shall be carried out within not more than 30 minutes interval.
+Each update of the display shall be based on recorded and processed statistical data shall be carried out within the interval of not more than 30 min.
 The sensor readings shall be displayed to enable the trends in the data over at least the last 1 h to be seen.